Codebase Overview: Neo.mjs - The AI-Native Web Platform

 - 2-way sync between local filesystem and GitHub issues

-- Automated ticket creation with templates
+- Automated ticket creation with "Fat Ticket" templates

 - Status tracking and archival